TritonDataCenter/rfd/rfd/0103/README.md

         $ zkCli.sh get /pg_dump_lock

 You should see the name of your lock at the top of the output.
-This is a coarse lock -- zookeeper will just check for the presence of a dump lock file and stop all dumps when it sees one.
+This is a coarse lock -- Manatee will just check for the presence of a dump lock file and stop all dumps when it sees one.

 #### 6. Make sure Manatee dumps are not running.

-Log in to the postgres zone for the new shard you created in step 1, and run:
+Log in to the postgres zone for the new shard you created in step 3, and run:

         $ ptree | grep pg_dump.sh

 If anything is running, wait until it is finished (or kill it) before moving to the next step.

 #### 7. Move the new Manatee peer into the new shard.

 This requires changes to SAPI metadata and rebooting the node to pick up the changes.
-In this step, <zone_uuid> always refers to the zone of the new async peer we created in step 1.
+In this step, <zone_uuid> always refers to the zone of the new async peer we created in step 3.
 First, we will have to disable the manatee-sitter:

         $ svcadm disable manatee-sitter